songster-sa/aws-sw-arch-associate-notes/readme.md

 - API Gateway supports stateless RESTful APIs as well as stateful WebSocket APIs
 - Instance stores are physical disks.
 EFS / EBS needs extra resources to be provisioned.
 - Kinesis Agent cannot write to a Kinesis Firehose for which the delivery stream source is already set as Kinesis Data Stream
+- Firehose can only write to S3, Redshift, Elasticsearch or Splunk - not to any generic customer
 - Dedicated instances are also single tenant

 - User pools provide
     - sign-up sign-in services
     - UI to sign in